 - 1. Anyone who assists during practices or games as a coach or manager in the TRLL must have attended the Rutgers S.A.F.E.T.Y.
 Clinic.
 The Rutgers S.A.F.E.T.Y.
 Clinic satisfies the ASAP requirement for "first aid training" and also meets the stipulations of the New Jersey State "Little League Law" (2A:62A-6) which provides partial civil immunity protection to volunteer coaches who have attended a "safety orientation and training skills program." - 2.
 Anyone who has previously attended the Rutgers S.A.F.E.T.Y.
 Clinic and lost their card may contact the Youth Sports Research Council for a replacement by calling (732) 932-7178, or by following the directions on their website youthsports.rutgers.edu.
 The YSRC website also has a list of upcoming Clinics throughout New Jersey, which any volunteer coach can attend. - 3.
 The TRLL ASAP plan will be emailed to all Board Members, volunteer managers, coaches and volunteers who request a copy and provide a valid e-mail address.
 It will be posted on the league website, www.tworiverlittleleague.com.
 Further, it will be submitted to LLI in accordance with posted expectations along with a "qualified safety plan registration form." - 4.
-The 2021 annual managers' & coaches' meeting will be via asynchronous video supplemented by a live Q & A scheduled from 6:30-8pm on Tuesday, April 6, 2021. - All managers and coaches are required to attend the meeting and receive training in League operations, procedures and requirements as well as baseball "fundamentals" (e.g., hitting, sliding, fielding, and pitching) and First Aid. - O Special safety issues will also be discussed, including COVID-19 protocols. - Managers & coaches will be asked to fill in a (returning) LLI volunteer application at the meeting (both versions appear later in this manual) - 5.
-Prior to the start of the season, the TRLL will host a training and safety orientation program for umpires that covers: - o Legal and ethical responsibilities of the official; - o Safety issues under the control of the official; - o Mechanics of officiating, and - Plans and procedures for medical emergencies.
+The 2021 annual managers' & coaches' meeting is tentatively scheduled for 7:30pm on Monday, March 15, 2021.
+The 2021 coaches meeting will be held virtually. - O All managers and coaches are required to attend the meeting and receive training in League operations, procedures and requirements as well as baseball "fundamentals" (e.g., hitting, sliding, fielding, and pitching) and First Aid. - o Special safety issues will also be discussed, including COVID-19 protocols. - O Managers & coaches will be asked to fill in a (returning) LLI volunteer application at the meeting (both versions appear later in this manual) - 5.
+Prior to the start of the season, the TRLL will host a training and safety orientation program for umpires that covers: - o Legal and ethical responsibilities of the official; - o Safety issues under the control of the official; - o Mechanics of officiating, and - o Plans and procedures for medical emergencies.